Why we did this project

-These moves will change how key commissioning ‘tasks’– ie, the activities like setting priorities, procuring services and monitoring performance – are delivered and potentially who does them.
-Most of these tasks (which are often described as a ‘commissioning cycle’) will continue, whatever changes are implemented to local structures.
+These moves are changing how some of the key commissioning ‘tasks’ – ie, the activities like setting priorities, procuring services and monitoring performance – are delivered and potentially who does them.

 This project seeks to understand these developments and support local health and care systems to evolve their commissioning approach by sharing learning from local systems which are re-thinking the role of commissioning.

 We will seek to inform local systems as they evolve their commissioning approach by exploring a number of strands of evidence, in particular:

 - lessons from previous models of commissioning in the English NHS

 - learning from innovative systems in England – both the ‘philosophy’ they are using to develop their commissioning approach, and what this means for how they practically deliver the key planning activities.

 To do this, we will draw on published literature and undertake field work in three case study systems in England and in Scotland.